Real-hackbard/URL-RadioStreamPlayer/README.md

 Copy the DSP plug-ins into the "Plugin" folder and modify the code in the OnShow Event from the Form.

+### Example Channel Mixer
+The Channel Mixer is a DSP plug-in for Winamp.
+It will enable you to create new stereo mixes using the existing right and left channels as input sources.
+With different combinations, you can create some interesting stereo imagining effects
+like: Average, Invert, Swap Channels, Wide Stereo, Vocal Cut...

 # Encode Midi: